 - Guide 1: How to Remove Better History from Windows.

-- Guide 2: Get rid of Better History from Mac OS X.
+- Guide 2: Get rid of Better History on Mac OS X.

-- Guide 3: Remove Better History from Google Chrome.
+- Guide 3: Remove Better History in Google Chrome.

 - Guide 4: Erase Better History from Mozilla Firefox.